 Once there, you must pay the ticket entrance and then walk for about two hours through the forest where you can see different birds or animals, feeling the peace and quiet of this beautiful place until you find the beach.

-CATEDRAL DE SANTA MARTA
+SANTA MARTA CATHEDRAL

 This one was the first in Latin America.
 The building was finished in 1765.
 The structure has a colonial style and it is located in a square.
 Inside, it is decorated with plaques and memorials of the important historical moments of the city.